aseio6668/AimDiscordian/README.md

 3. **Customize Personality**: Choose from 8 personality types and adjust traits
 4. **Start Chatting**: Double-click your new friend to open a chat window
 5. **Build Relationships**: Chat regularly to increase friendship levels
+6. **Customize Individual Bots**: Right-click any bot to access individual settings
+7. **Configure Messaging**: Choose between auto-popup windows or unread markers only

 ## AI Friend Personalities